Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Bounded Ricci Curvature and the Ornstein-Uhlenbeck Operator

 \subsection{The $H^1_x$ Gradient on Path Space}

 In this Section we introduce the $H^1_x$-gradient on path space, sometimes also called the Malliavin gradient.
-In essence, the definition the same as that for the parallel gradient, except one also exploits the stochastic parallel translation map to canonically trivialize the tangent bundle of based path space $P_x(M)$.
+Although we will use other variations of this gradient as well, it seems worthwhile to introduce the $H^1_x$-gradient explicitly as similar constructions will be used to build other variations.
+In essence, the definition of the $H^1_x$-gradient is the same as that for the parallel gradient, except one considers variations by $H^1$ vector fields, instead of parallel vector fields.

 Throughout we will denote

 as the collection of based $H^1_0$ paths in Euclidean space $T_xM$.
 Now if $F:P_x(M)\to\dR$ is a smooth cylinder function then we define the Malliavin gradient $\nabla F:P_x(M)\to\cH$ for a.e. $\gamma\in P_x(M)$ as the unique element of $\cH$ such that